-Library service hours were affected by budget reductions Educating a Community in 2008.
-Weekday hours were reduced, and branches are The County offers education programs ranging from kids' now closed on Friday.
-Despite reduced hours the branch pizza-making classes to cancer prevention classes.
-One libraries continue to be a haven for our community, of our most important programs is SafeKids Seminole, providing free books, educational and entertaining educating more than 7,000 about injury prevention programs, computer access and resources when people measures for children, particularly those involved with need them most.
-Approximately 1,169,000 people visited transportation such as proper car seat installation and the library in 2007/2008, checking out what amounts to bicycle helmet use.
-Seminole County also had 105 6.5 books per Seminole County resident.
-The library's environmental education programs reaching nearly 5,000 youth programs are also very popular with 94,143 people participants last year, and the Extension Service had more attending last year.
-In 2008 one of the library's major than 64,344 educational contacts. projects was the installation of the Symphony Library Automation System, a Windows-based Web page that provides updated access to library accounts and electronic and book resources.
+Library service hours were affected by budget reductions in 2008.
+Weekday hours were reduced, and branches are now closed on Friday.
+Despite reduced hours the branch libraries continue to be a haven for our community, providing free books, educational and entertaining programs, computer access and resources when people need them most.
+Approximately 1,169,000 people visited the library in 2007/2008, checking out what amounts to 6.5 books per Seminole County resident.
+The library's youth programs are also very popular with 94,143 people attending last year.
+In 2008 one of the library's major projects was the installation of the Symphony Library Automation System, a Windows-based Web page that provides updated access to library accounts and electronic and book resources.